prativahq/BigC-Stripe-Hackathon/README.md

     }
   ]
 }
-you would need to set the HTTP method to POST and the URL to http://localhost:3000/createOrder

 when calling the end point, which updates an order when it is fulfilled, there are no query parameters needed since we are using a route parameter id to specify the order to update.
 The request method is a PUT method and we are sending data in the request body to update the order status.